ashdavies/talks/2018-11-22-rx-java-and-coroutines-a-practical-analysis/rx-java-and-coroutines-a-practical-analysis.md

 ## ⚙️ Hidden complexity

+^ Business behaviour can often be hidden behind difficult to understand operators

-^ Go back to previous slide
+^ Go back to previous slide, many statements feel unnecessary

 ---

 ## 😭 Hidden gotchas

-^ Behaviour can often be unpredictable when converting
+^ Behaviour often unpredictable when converting from Rx2 types

-^ Maybe can be turned to completable without completing
+^ `Maybe` can be turned to `Completable` without completing

 ^ Combining operators behave differently if not all complete

-^ Position of observeOn crucial to expected behaviour
+^ Position of `observeOn` crucial to expected behaviour

 ---